🤬 Understanding the Anger Within Us: The Journey to Calmness

 🧠 The Anger Men Carry (and Often Hide)

-Most men (and even women) we've worked with have lived a similar cycle: misunderstood, over-stressed, under-supported.
-We hold it in until we can’t anymore.
+Most men (and even women) I've encountered have lived through a similar cycle of feeling misunderstood, overwhelmed, and under-supported.
+We hold everything inside until we just can't anymore.

-Now, as a dad, I see the pattern try to play out again.
-This time in my own home.
-With my own kids.
-I’ve got two beautiful, sensitive little girls.
-And yes—sometimes they cry over a broken cracker or using the wrong breakfast bowl or... nothing at all.
-That would trigger my frustration.
-But I realized: my anger wasn’t going to create peace.
-So I had to change how I responded.
-But how?
+Now, as a father, I watch this pattern manifest again, this time in my home with my two beautiful, sensitive little girls.
+Yes, sometimes they cry over insignificant things—like a broken cracker or using the wrong breakfast bowl.
+These moments could trigger my frustration, but I understand that my anger wasn’t going to create peace.
+I realized I needed to change my responses, but how could I do that?

 🕊️ What God Taught Me About My Anger

-In those moments, I now pause.
-Breathe.
-Feel what’s happening in my body.
-(I usually feel the tension in my jaw and stomach.)
-Realize there is no 3 second solution to calm them down.
-The real answer is for me to first be calm and have presence led by the Holy Spirit--sincere love, warm touch.
-Big release and exhale.
+In those moments of potential anger, I now pause.
+I breathe.
+I feel what’s happening in my body.
+I usually notice tension in my jaw and stomach.
+I recognize that there is no three-second solution to calm them down.
+The real answer lies in my own calmness, led by the Holy Spirit—sincere love, warm touch, and a big release as I exhale.

 🛠️ Why Rising Calm Works

-Practice calming your body and mind in the moment
+Practice calming techniques for your body and mind in the moment

 Use faith practices to reconnect with clarity and compassion

-Lead your family, work, and life from peace, not pressure
+Lead your family and life from a place of peace, not pressure.

-God has so much more for you than this.
+A lasting solution is possible.
+God has so much more in store for you than simply living in anger.

-At Rising Calm Center, we help men turn that inner tension into presence, pressure into purpose, & fire into focus.
+At Rising Calm Center, we help men transform inner tension into presence, pressure into purpose, and fire into focus.
+You do not have to navigate this journey alone.
+There is hope, healing, and help available.